mlrun/mlrun/docs/model-monitoring/applications.md

         )
 ```

-The `do_tracking` method of the application is called for each monitoring window, and returns a list
+The `do_tracking` method of the application object is called for each "closed" monitoring time window
-or results `ModelMonitoringApplicationResult` and metrics `ModelMonitoringApplicationMetric`, or just one
+of each monitored model-endpoint and returns a result.
-result, as in the example above.
+The result may be just one result, as in the example above, or a list of results
+`ModelMonitoringApplicationResult` and metrics `ModelMonitoringApplicationMetric`.

+The application class may implement a custom `__init__` constructor with arguments.

 ## Using the Application Context